mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Fix/Improvement

-* We implemented a new `upload` API which allows you to upload large (>300MB) app packages (.mda files) and still retrieve the package ID.
+* We implemented a new `upload` API which allows you to upload large (>300 MB) app packages (.mda files) and still retrieve the package ID.
 More information is in [Deploy API – Version 2](/apidocs-mxsdk/apidocs/deploy-api-2/).
 (Tickets 117609 and 117622)

 ### March 30th, 2021